 - Folhadal waterfall – São Vicente.
 Beautiful, nearly vertical waterfall high in the mountains, in pristine forest.

 - Garganta Funda waterfall – Calheta.
 Approximately 140 m tall waterfall, which slides down along a nearly vertical cliff.

 - Risco Waterfall – Calheta.
 Approximately 100 m tall waterfall.

 - Véu da Noiva Falls (Seixal Waterfall) – Porto Moniz.
 Some 110 m tall waterfall which falls along the steep seaside cliffs directly into the ocean.
 Wind often blows the falls sideways.

 - Deserta Grande ecosystem – Santa Cruz.
 Small Desertas Islands have numerous unique species.
 On Deserta Grande lives the largest European tarantula – 4.5 cm long body as well as an enormous carrot and 14 species of endemic snails in unusual colors.

 - Madeiran laurisilva.
 Unique, roughly 150 km² large subtropical humid forest, remnant of once widespread forests.
 The most impressive subtropical forest in Europe and largest laurisilva forest in the world, contains some 600 endemic species of plants and animals.
-Pristine forest is crossed by impressive, old waterways and pathways between villages.
+Pristine forest is crossed by old waterways and pathways between villages.